 Use of Badges for Entry

 - Prior to entering the Reamer Campus Center, Alumni Gym and Schaffer Library: Trained personnel will be stationed at entrances to these spaces to ensure that individuals have completed and cleared the daily health screening.
-Students, faculty and staff will be required to produce their badges upon entry.
+Students, faculty and staff will be required to produce their badges upon entry during peak times of the day.

 - In class: Students and faculty will visibly display their daily badges to each other prior to the start of each in-person class session.